nikmart/WoZ-Way/README.md

 5. In the **CAR** directory, run `node server.js`

-6. In a web browser navigate to `localhost:8000` - this is where the control interface is.
+6. In a web browser, navigate to `localhost:8000` - this is where the control interface is.
 You should be able to see live data coming back from the car.
 You should also be able to send messages using the message input for custom messages of from the Common Questions area by clicking the buttons.

-7. If you can serve the control interface from a known server with a public IP, then you can navigate to `<your.server.ip>:8000`
+7. (Additional) If you can serve the control interface from a known server with a public IP, then you can navigate to `<your.server.ip>:8000`

+### MQTT Setup
+The sample code provided

 ### Changing Vocies on macOS